Pratyush83078/Sviggi/README.md

 # Sviggi - A Swiggy Clone

 This project is a web application inspired by the popular food delivery service, Swiggy.
-It's built with a modern tech stack and aims to replicate Swiggy's core functionalities.
+It's built with a modern tech stack and aims to replicate Swiggy's frontend.

 ---